"The Office" cast reunites to surprise fans with virtual wedding, officiated by John Krasinski

 John Krasisnki has been spreading cheer during the coronavirus pandemic with his new digital show "Some Good News" (SGN).
 The actor has had many famous friends appear on the show, but on Sunday he enlisted an entire cast of characters.
 Krasinski had his former cast mates from "The Office" join him in surprising a newly-engaged couple.

-First, Krasinski, who played Jim Halbert on "The Office," highlighted some viral proposals and weddings that have taken place during quarantine, one of which emulated his character's engagement on the show.
+First, Krasinski, who played Jim Halpert on "The Office," highlighted some viral proposals and weddings that have taken place during quarantine, one of which emulated his character's engagement on the show.

 On "The Office," Jim proposes to Pam, played by Jenna Fischer, at a gas station.
 A Maryland man named John recently proposed to his girlfriend, Susan, the same way and sent video of the engagement to Krasinski.
 The actor had the couple on "SGN" Sunday via video conference.